anujp22/Expense-Tracker-Project/README.md

-# Flask User Authentication System
+# Expense-Tracker-Project
+*Inprogress

-**Flask User Authentication System** is a web application that provides user authentication features, including registration, login, logout, and a simple dashboard.
+**Expense Tracker Project** is a web application that provides user authentication features, including registration, login, logout, and a simple dashboard.
 It uses Flask for the backend, and PostgreSQL for the database, and incorporates secure password hashing.
+It will handle user inputs based on their expenses and category inputted then processed on the backend.

 ## Features